 - the magnetic field penetrates the body.

-It is therefore generally the magnetic fields that pose the most problem (extremely low frequencies).
+It is therefore generally the magnetic fields that pose the greatest problem (extremely low frequencies).

 DID YOU KNOW?
 In general, it is enough to move away from an electrical appliance to cause its magnetic field to decrease considerably.
 At a distance of 30 cm, the magnetic field around most appliances does not exceed one hundredth of the limit value of 100μT at a frequency of 50Hz.